espieux/vault-program/README.md

 # Solana Vault Program

-A Solana vault program built with Anchor that allows users to deposit tokens, receive IOU (I Owe You) tokens representing their share, and withdraw with a two-step process that includes an epoch-based delay.
+A Solana vault program built with Anchor that allows users to deposit tokens, receive IOU tokens representing their share, and withdraw with a two-step process that includes an epoch-based delay.

 ## Overview